Deutsche Boerse AG Annual Shareholders Meeting Transcript

-Shareholders, distinguished guests from the media, banks and general public, ladies and gentlemen, as Chairman of the Supervisory Board, I would now like to open this year's Annual General Meeting of Deutsche BÃ¶rse Aktiengesellschaft.
-I will preside over the meeting in accordance with the company's Articles of Association.
+Shareholders, shareholder representatives, ladies and gentlemen, as Chairman of the Supervisory Board, I call this year's Annual General Meeting of Deutsche BÃ¶rse AG to order.
+Pursuant to the company's articles of incorporation, I shall be presiding over this meeting.
+I would like to welcome you very warmly on behalf of both the Supervisory Board and Executive Board.

-Let me begin by warmly welcoming you all on behalf of the Supervisory Board and the Executive Board.
-Today marks the first time that Deutsche BÃ¶rse has ever held a completely virtual annual general meeting.
-Unfortunately, we made this decision not because Germany has finally achieved the digitization breakthrough, no, the real reason is much more dramatic.
-You know it.

-As a society, business location, and as a company, we are being put to what's probably the most severe test we have faced in the history of post-war Germany.
-Fortunately, technology has enabled us to hold today's meeting at the scheduled time and without any threat to anyone's health in spite of the crisis we face.
-I very much regret that I'm
+After the last 3 Annual General Meetings in virtual format, we have again decided to hold today's meeting virtually.
+We are pursuing this general path of digitalization quite consciously.
+It has proved its worth in our communication regarding the performance of Deutsche BÃ¶rse AG with shareholders worldwide, shareholder representatives and members of the media.
+I am convinced that this way of conducting our Annual General Meeting will further enhance shareholder democracy, allowing both our national and international shareholders to actively participate without having to travel to the venue.
+In addition, we contribute towards

 Deutsche Boerse AG Annual Shareholders Meeting Transcript